vcodecopenh264_web_logo

 Test application

-Test application (VCodecOpenH264/test/main.cpp) for VCodecOpenH264 C++ library shows how library works.
-The test application generates an artificial video, compresses it based on user-defined parameters such as bitrate, GOP size, and H264 profile, and writes the results to a binary file named “out.h264”.
-The compressed frame is then decoded, and the generated frame and the frame after encoding and decoding are displayed if it set.
-To run application perform commands:
+The test application (VCodecOpenH264/test/main.cpp) for the VCodecOpenH264 C++ library demonstrates how the library works.
+The test application generates artificial video, compresses it based on user-defined parameters such as bitrate, GOP size, and H264 profile, and writes the results to a binary file named “out.h264”.
+The compressed frame is then decoded, and the generated frame and the frame after encoding and decoding are displayed if configured.
+To run the application, perform the following commands:

 cd <application folder>